MicrosoftDocs/SupportArticles-docs/support/azure/cosmos-db/data-explorer.md

 - Some services, such as the API for NoSQL, API for Apache Gremlin, and API for Table, use a client-side JavaScript SDK to perform operations and require one set of solutions.

-- Other services, such as the API for MongoDB and API for Apache Cassandra, use protocol-specific middleware and require an alternative solution.
+- Other services, such as the API for MongoDB RU and API for Apache Cassandra, use protocol-specific middleware and require an alternative solution.

 ## Solution for the API for NoSQL, Apache Gremlin, or Table